Kinetic particle simulations in a global toroidal geometry: Introduction

-In our present work we report a significant enhancement of the GTC through development of a new global nonlinear particle simulation model that couples the core and SOL regions.
-The code also provides a realistic treatment of the separatrix region through Equilibrium Fitting (EFIT) \cite{lao1990equilibrium,ren2011high} of equilibrium data files generated by experimental discharges.
-A particular feature of the upgraded GTC is the use of a cylindrical coordinate system for the advancement of the particle dynamics, which allows particle motion in arbitrary shaped flux surfaces including the magnetic separatrix and the magnetic X-point.\\
+In our present work we report a significant enhancement of the GTC code, called global toroidal code using X point (GTC-X) through the development of a new global nonlinear particle simulation model that couples the tokamak core and SOL regions.
+The code also provides a realistic treatment of the separatrix region through the Equilibrium Fitting (EFIT) \cite{lao1990equilibrium,ren2011high} and IPREQ\cite{Srinivasan} equilibrium data files generated by experimental discharges.
+A particular feature of GTC-X is the use of a cylindrical coordinate system for the advancement of the particle dynamics, which allows particle motion in arbitrary shaped flux surfaces including the magnetic separatrix and the magnetic X-point in the tokamak.
+Currently, GTC-X has both fully kinetic and guiding center particle dynamics, but XGC-1 has only guiding center particle dynamics.
+The long-term goal of GTC-X is to develop electromagnetic (EM) global simulation model for coupling core and SOL using both guiding center and fully kinetic particle dynamics.
+GTC-X in its present form is an electrostatic code, which has been applied to simulate ion temperature gradient instability in the FRC geometry, which has no toroidal magnetic field \cite{Bao19}.

-As a first step in developing this nonlinear particle simulation model, we have constructed a field aligned computational mesh to take advantage of the smallest number of grid points in the direction of the magnetic field with high resolution in any given poloidal plane using more fundamental cylindrical coordinates rather than the flux coordinates.
-Field aligned coordinate approaches have been used in the past in turbulence simulation codes such as GTC \cite{xiao2015gyrokinetic}, XGC1 \cite{kim2017happens}, FENICA \cite{hariri2013flux}, GEM \cite{Sturdevant2017}, etc. The gain in computational efficiency by using appropriate coordinates and computational mesh help to optimize turbulence simulations of large devices like ITER and DEMO.
-We have also developed a fully kinetic (FK) particle pusher to capture the effect of high frequency waves (ion cyclotron frequency and beyond) and a guiding center (GC) pusher to describe the particle dynamics associated with low frequency waves (much smaller than the ion cyclotron frequency). \\
+As a first step in developing this nonlinear particle simulation model, we have developed a method of field-aligned particle-grid interpolations using an axisymmetric mesh in the cylindrical coordinates, which takes advantage of the smallest number of grid points in the direction of the magnetic field with high resolution in any given poloidal plane.
+These field-aligned particle-grid interpolations can achieve the same numerical efficiency as the field-aligned mesh in magnetic flux cooordinates, employed earlier in the global code GTC \cite{xiao2015gyrokinetic}, and in the flux-tube codes such as FENICA \cite{hariri2013flux} and GEM \cite{Sturdevant2017}.
+The gain in computational efficiency by using appropriate coordinates and computational mesh helps to optimize turbulence simulations of large devices like ITER and DEMO.
+We have also developed a fully kinetic (FK) particle pusher to capture the effect of high frequency waves (ion cyclotron frequency and beyond) and a guiding center (GC) pusher to describe the particle dynamics associated with low frequency waves (much smaller than the ion cyclotron frequency).